-These properties well describe many physical phenomena such as the emission of electrons and other subatomic particles from irradiated objects (remember vacuum tubes?), the arrival of customers at a store or phone calls at an exchange, and other phenomena where events such as arrivals or discharges occur randomly in time.
+These properties well describe many physical phenomena such as the emission of electrons and other subatomic particles from irradiated objects (remember vacuum tubes?), the arrival of customers at a store, phone calls at an exchange, or data packets at a switch in a network, and other phenomena where events such as arrivals or discharges occur randomly in time.
 The properties naturally capture the intuition that such events do not depend on the past and that for a very tiny interval, the probability of such an event is proportional to the length of the interval.
-For example, if you are waiting for a phone call, the probability of its happening during a period of $\tau$ seconds is proportional to $\tau$ .
-The probability of more than two phone calls in a very small period $\tau$ is, however, negligible in comparison.
+For example, if you are waiting for a phone call, the probability of its happening during a short period of τ seconds is proportional to τ .
+The probability of more than two phone calls in a very small period τ is, however, negligible in comparison.